-You'll also want to take advantage of your free time & get as much free skiing in as possible - as it's important to note that skiing time is limited on training days.
+You'll want to take advantage of your free time and get as much free skiing in as possible on your days off.
 We have designed the course so that the classroom based first aid course happens before the resort opens, so we don't eat into your potential skiing time!

-Fernie is a laid back authentic Canadian mountain town - an ideal place to call home!
+Fernie is a laid back authentic Canadian mountain town - an ideal place to call home and plenty to get involved with!

-You'll receive training every week from leading ski patrollers at Fernie Alpine Resort.
+You'll receive training from both former and current ski patrollers.
 The number of hours per week varies depending on what the focus is.
 The maximum group size is 6 students per instructor.

 Each student has one opportunity to shadow the Fernie Ski Patrol, gaining hands-on experience and enhancing your resumé.

-Avalanche Safety Training 1 is the first recreational training course offered by the CAA and covers topics such as avalanche formation, snow stability tests, safe travel in the backcountry, and search and rescue techniques.
-It is a pre-requisite for the CAA Operations 1 course.
+Avalanche Safety Training 1 is the first recreational training course offered by Avalanche Canada and covers topics such as avalanche formation, snow stability tests, safe travel in the backcountry, and search and rescue techniques.

-Non Urban Emergency Care content is designed specifically for dealing with ski and outdoor adventure sport injuries and illnesses.
+Non Urban Emergency Care / Occupational First Aid content is designed specifically for dealing with ski and outdoor adventure sport injuries and illnesses.
 It will not only be accepted for patrol work but also any other outdoor guiding jobs.
 Skills gained include advanced first aid, CPR and AED defibrillator training.

 We have rented a house in downtown Fernie specifically for participants on the patrol course.
 You'll be living like a local - except our team are on hand whenever you need us!
 There are space for 4 people in the house - in single rooms.
 We have also set aside 1 twin bedroom at the Red Tree Lodge.

-Our restaurant opens on the first weekend in December; so for the first two weeks you will prepare your own meals in either your house kitchen or the public kitchen at the Red Tree Lodge.
-From the 3rd December, dinners will be served 4 nights per week & breakfast served 5 day per week at the Red Tree Lodge (with the exception of 23-26 December when the restaurant is closed).
+Our restaurant opens late November; so for the first two weeks you will prepare your own meals in either your house kitchen or the public kitchen at the Red Tree Lodge.
+From 30th Nov, dinners will be served 4 nights per week & breakfast served 5 day per week at the Red Tree Lodge.
 At all times, you have access to cooking facilities.

 You'll be given a season lift pass so you can ski as much as you please.